turingschool/front-end-curriculum/lessons/module-2/this-is-confusing.md

 ### Learning Goals

-* Understand and determine what `this` in points to in a codebase
+* Understand and determine what `this` points to in a codebase

 ## Vocab